 2. Stack up on heaps of different activities – children get bored very quickly, especially on moving day when everyone is distracted.
 Try wrapping up small party bag type gifts and pulling out a new one every half an hour or so – think colouring books and crayons, small cars, books and travel games.

 3. Think about the snacks you provide carefully.
 I don’t mean rule out sweets entirely, as everyone loves a sweet treat on a challenging journey, but do limit them.
 There is nothing worse than sugar fuelled children bouncing off the car seats.
 Pack alternatives that won’t spoil in a hot car – dried fruit, cereal bars, fruit pouches and malt loaf all make ideal travel nibbles.

 4. Pack a change of clothes too.
 There is bound to be at least one toilet accident, spilled drink or travel sickness incident.
 It is worth having a spare t-shirt and pair of jogging bottoms for this sort of eventuality!

 Do you have any other tips for moving house with little ones in tow?
+We would recommend using an estate agent with lots of experience in your local area so that they can make the process easier and smoother for you – this real estate absolutely does.
 It’s definitely not an easy process, but there are things to make life easier – please do share your experiences!

 * This is a sponsored post*